 Our lab at the Hebrew University of Jerusalem is committed to asking questions whose answers will improve the lives of autistic children and their families.
 Our work focuses on families and systems as mechanisms for understanding and affecting phenotypic heterogeneity.
 This is expressed in two complementary lines of research.

-First, we are interested in the way in which parent behavior and functioning interact over time with symptom expression and functioning in young children with autism.
+First, we are interested in the way in which parent behavior and functioning interact over time with symptom expression and functioning in young autistic children.
 Second, we are focused on using parents and systems to support child development.
 This takes place in the context of lab-based and implementation studies examining caregiver-mediated interventions for young autistic children as well as children with other developmental concerns.

 Dr. Judah Koller